 If you are a high school student and wish to enroll in a TCC Dual Credit program you must meet all admission and enrollment eligibility requirements.
 If you are eligible, take advantage of tuition waivers for high school juniors and seniors.

-Enrolling for Summer and Fall courses
+Enrolling for Spring 2022 courses

 All students must be juniors or seniors (junior status begins in the summer semester after the 10th grade) and be eligible to graduate from high school in the spring of their senior year to meet the criterion.
 Students who attend unaccredited high schools and home schools must have completed enough high school coursework to be equivalent to an individual who is classified as a junior or senior at an accredited high school.
 Students not qualified by grade level may be considered for opportunity admissions.